Computational-Biology-TUe/ude-regularization/README.md

 ## Running the Code
-To activate the Julia environment, make sure you have Julia version 1.10 installed and run the following commands
+To activate the Julia environment, make sure you have Julia version `1.10.0` or `1.10.4` installed and run the following commands

 ### Installing the dependencies
+The code dependencies including their versions are included in the `Project.toml` file.
+When instantiating the environment, the Julia package manager automatically takes care of the appropriate versions.

 1. Open the Julia REPL
 ```bash
 julia